 Does Your Remodeler Offer Universal Design?

-According to a 2017 article in the New York Times, older people have the highest rate of homeownership in the country, yet less than 4 percent of U.S. housing has all three of the most important accessibility features: entrances without steps, single-floor layouts, and walkways wide enough to accommodate a wheelchair.
+According to a 2017 article in the New York Times, older people have the highest rate of homeownership in the country.
+Yet, less than 4 percent of U.S. housing has all three of the most critical accessibility features: entrances without steps, single-floor layouts, and walkways wide enough to accommodate a wheelchair.

-Though it’s an important service, very few people look forward to moving into an assisted care home.
+Though it’s a valuable service, very few people look forward to moving into an assisted care home.
 So, how do remodelers help a population that increasingly wants to stay home?
 They tackle the problem head-on – highlighting and correcting how standard home design inhibits access for people with limited mobility.

 The History of Disability-Specific Design